Skip to content

 const max_size = cz.snappy.maxCompressedSize(data.len);

-const limited = try cz.snappy.decompressWithLimit(compressed, allocator, max_size);
+const decompressed = try cz.snappy.decompressWithLimit(compressed, allocator, max_size);

 const size = try cz.snappy.getUncompressedLength(compressed);